 Given the important role model-driven engineering (in any of its versions) plays nowadays in software development, the natural question is: how can we combine modeling and continuous delivery?
 And how can this combination benefit both paradigms?

-We can call this combination continuous model-driven engineering.
+We call this combination: continuous model-driven engineering.
 We believe this integration can be done at two different levels: 1 – using modeling artifacts in a “normal” continuous delivery process and 2 – Using continuous delivery to develop the modeling artifacts themselves.

 We have explored both scenarios.
-Initial results will be presented at DEVOPS’18 as part of our accepted paper: Stepwise Adoption of Continuous Delivery in Model-Driven Engineering and will follow up with a full report after the workshop.
-For now, you can read the previous abstract or get some more details below.
+Initial results were presented at DEVOPS’18 as part of our accepted paper: Stepwise Adoption of Continuous Delivery in Model-Driven Engineering.
+A summary of the paper follows.

 Modeling artifacts in a Continuous delivery process